adswarm/src/README.md

 More details are in **[Criteria_for_selecting_algorithms](https://github.com/adswarm/src/tree/main/Criteria_for_selecting_algorithms)**.

+### Example for a multiple attack drones scenario

+- To give a better understanding of multiple attack drone scenario we provide an example.

+Following folder contains this. [mult_att_drone](https://github.com/adswarm/src/tree/main/mult_att_drone)

 ### Code used in the paper

 - This page has code (in V. Evaluation A. Experiment setup and B. Effectiveness in finding logic flaws) used in this paper including tools, data, and fixes (with original algorithms).